School of Education (University of Wisconsin–Madison)

 The University of Wisconsin–Madison School of Education is a school within the University of Wisconsin–Madison.
 Although teacher education was offered at the university's founding in 1848, the School was officially started in 1930 and today is composed of 10 academic departments.
-U.S. News & World Report in its 2023 Best Grad School rankings rated UW-Madison's School of Education No. 5 among public institutions.
-In addition, U.S. News ranked nine education specialty areas, and UW–Madison’s School of Education is the only school in the nation to have a top-10 ranking in all nine — including the No. 1-ranked Educational Psychology program.
-Diana Hess succeeded Julie Underwood as the school's ninth dean in August 2015.
+U.S. News & World Report in its 2024 Best Education Graduate School rankings rated UW-Madison's School of Education No. 1 among public institutions.
+For the past 11 years, it has been ranked in the top five schools of education in the country.
+For 24 of U.S. News’ past 25 rankings, it has been in the top 10.
+UW–Madison is tied for the top spot with Teachers College, Columbia University.
+In addition to its No. 1 overall ranking, 10 graduate programs housed within the UW–Madison School of Education were highly-rated by U.S. News.
+That includes a No. 1 ranking for the Educational Psychology program.

+Dean Marcelle Haddix became the school's tenth dean in August 2024, succeeding Diana Hess who served from 2015 to 2024.